shaochun/Amorite/playcanvas/README.md

 - -s, -scale ---- this scales up or shrinks down the animation.
 Default is 1

-- -r, -rotation ---- this provides an easy way to quick rotate the animation, for example "[0, 90, -90]" means rotate the animtion 90 and -90 degrees along the Y and Z axis respectively.
+- -r, -rotation ---- this provides an easy way to quick rotate the animation, for example "[0, 90, -90]" means rotate the animtion 90 and -90 degrees along the Y and Z-axis respectively.
 Default is [-90,-90,0].

 - -d, -dcc ---- supports three types of coordinate system: mayaY , mayaZ , and max.
 Default is mayaY.